org-folix/.github/profile/README.md

 # Folix.it

-Welcome to **Folix.it**!
+Welcome to **[Folix.me](https://folix.me)**!
 We're on a mission to make it effortless for anyone to build a stunning online portfolio—no coding or design hours required.
 Here at Folix.it, we believe showcasing your skills, experience, and personal style should be as intuitive and enjoyable as it is powerful.

 ### 🌟 What We’re Building